Hi all,

 Dear NEEKI MODI,

-In my view, deduction towards security deposit from wages amounts to unauthorised deduction under the provisions of POW Act 1936.
+In my view, deduction towards security deposit from wages amounts to unauthorized deduction under the provisions of the Payment of Wages Act, 1936.

-POW Act 1936 applies to employee drawing wages up to Rs.
-18000/- per month.
-You should have fair policy to retain the employee.
-Your policy is compelling the employee to stay with you which is against the fundamental right.
+The Payment of Wages Act, 1936 applies to employees drawing wages up to Rs.
+18,000 per month.
+You should have a fair policy to retain employees.
+Your policy is compelling the employee to stay with you, which is against their fundamental rights.

 From India, Mumbai